itsStxn/itsStxn/README.md

 ## Hi there 👋, I'm Stan
 ### Full-stack Development

-I am a university student with a strong passion for art and coding.
-I love how both worlds allow to express ourselves and create virtually anything and give life to our ideas.
+I am a university student with a deep passion for both art and coding.
+I love how these two worlds enable us to express ourselves, create virtually anything, and bring our ideas to life.

-My program is called Data Science, Protection & Security, and Data Intelligence.
-It is very broad, but mainly teaches full stack development, data engineering, and cybersecurity.
+I am enrolled in a program called Data Science, Protection & Security, and Data Intelligence.
+This comprehensive program primarily focuses on full stack development, data engineering, and cybersecurity.

 ---
 ### 💻 Tech Stack: